What is Confluence? The complete guide for beginners

 There aren't any tiers in Confluence Data Center, but the pricing does vary depending on the number of users.

 Based on 10,000 users, Confluence Data Center costs $230,000 per year.
 This doesn't account for extra costs, such as maintenance and server costs.
+You can contact Atlassian for a more accurate price.

 What can you use Confluence for?